beta-tester/RPi-GPS-PPS-StratumOne/README.md

 - **PPS0**, has the highest accuracy.<br />
 it is passed throught by the kernel to /dev/pps0.<br />
-in chrony there is a specific timing offset requirement to GPSD, that may cause the PPS0 to be seen as falsetick by chrony and may be rejected.
+in chrony there is a specific timing offset requirement to GPSD, that may cause the PPS0 to be seen as falseticker by chrony and may be rejected.

-- **PSM0**, is coming from the gpsd service via shared memory and is also a combination of PPS0+NMEA, but handled by gpsd service.<br />
+- **PSM0**, is coming from the gpsd service via shared memory and is a combination of PPS0+NMEA, but handled by gpsd service.<br />
-it has a similar accuracy than the PPS0 direckly.<br />
+it has a similar accuracy than the PPS0 direckly.
-gpsd is "_simulating_" PPS internaly, in the case there is no valid PPS signal received on time from the gps device.<br />
-because of that chrony will not reject the PSM0 source in this case.<br />
-for this reason use PSM1 or PST0 instead of PPS0, in case you have a weak intermitten PPS signal coming from the gps device.

 - **PST0**, is used by gpsd socket to provide PPS0+NMEA information.<br />
 it has the same accuracy as PSM0 because they have the same time source.
 <br />

-- **PSMD**, is coming from the gpsd service via shared memory and is also a combination of PPS0+NMEA+(PPS1), but handled by gpsd service.<br />
+- **PSMD**, is coming from the gpsd service via shared memory and is also a combination of PPS0+NMEA(+PPS1), but handled by gpsd service.<br />
-it has a similar accuracy than the PPS0 + PPS1 direckly.
+it has a similar accuracy than the PPS0+PPS1 direckly.
 <br />

 - **PPS1**, has the highest accuracy.<br />
 it is passed throught by the kernel to /dev/pps1.<br />
-in chrony there is a specific timing offset requirement to GPSD, that may cause the PPS1 to be seen as falsetick by chrony and may be rejected.
+in chrony there is a specific timing offset requirement to GPSD, that may cause the PPS1 to be seen as falseticker by chrony and may be rejected.

 - **PSM1**, is coming from the gpsd service via shared memory and is also a combination of PPS1+NMEA, but handled by gpsd service.<br />
-it has a similar accuracy than the PPS1 direckly.<br />
+it has a similar accuracy than the PPS1 direckly.

 - **PST1**, is used by gpsd socket to provide PPS1+NMEA information.<br />
 it has the same accuracy as PSM1 because they have the same time source.

+gpsd is "_simulating_" PPS internaly, in the case there is no valid PPS signal received on time from the gps device.<br />
+because of that chrony will not reject the PSMx or PSTx source in this case.<br />
+for this reason use PSMD, PSM0, PST0 (PSM1 PST1) instead of PPS0 or PPS1 as prefered refclock,
+in case you have a weak intermitten PPS signal coming from the gps device.

 to properly restart chrony, use:<br />
 `sudo systemctl stop gpsd.* && sudo systemctl restart chrony && sudo systemctl start gpsd`<br />